Healthy means low fat

 All fats are not the same, and some are actually very healthy.

 The second thing to consider is that all fats are not the same, and some are actually very healthy.
 Monounsaturated fats, found in avocados, olive oil and nuts, can actually help weight loss, as well as keeping your heart healthy and lowering cholesterol.
 When comparing foods, it is important therefore to consider the type of fat in your foods - and also the food's nutritional value - as well as quantities of fat.

 Potatoes count as one of your recommended fruit and veg

 With some governments advising we increase our daily portions of fruit and veg, many of us are confused about what exactly counts towards this.
-Many joke about the nutritional value of chips and crisps as they come from potatoes, but the actual fact is that potatoes - in any form - are not the best choice of vegetable; in fact they do not even count in the UK as one of the recommended 'five a day'.
+Many joke about the nutritional value of chips and crisps as they come from potatoes, but the actual fact is that potatoes - in any form - are not the best choice of vegetable.

-While potatoes are still a good source of fiber, B vitamins and potassium, in terms of the UK's five a day scheme, they are classified as a starchy food - or carbohydrate - rather than a vegetable.
+While potatoes are still a good source of fibre, B vitamins and potassium, they are classified as a starchy food - or carbohydrate - rather than a vegetable.
 To increase your portions of veg, try replacing your baked potato with a sweet potato now and then, or mash a parsnip, sweet potato or swede in to your usual potato mash.

 Only fresh fruit counts